awslabs/disco/disco-java-agent-aws/disco-java-agent-aws-plugin/README.md

 Inherited from a top level build.gradle.kts file in the top level project, the ByteBuddy and ASM dependencies are repackaged in agreement with the expectations of the disco-java-agent.

+This plugin includes the `disco-java-agent-aws-api` package in its artifact so that it can be fully standalone.
+If you would like to use the AWS API package and this one, ensure you declare a `compileOnly` dependency on it to avoid the API classes appearing twice on the runtime classpath.

 ### Integ Tests

 The test target in build.gradle.kts is configured to apply the disco-java-agent via an argument given to the